Guidelines for Visiting the Library During Elevated Service Levels

 Browsing and Checking Out

-When you come for your visit, please use the “back” (east) door of the library – the one facing the main parking lot.
-An accessible ramp has been installed and can be used at this entrance.
+When you come for your visit, you may use either of the library's main entrances.
+An accessible ramp has been installed and can be used at the "back" (east) entrance.

 Patrons and staff should maintain physical distancing.
 Plexiglas barriers have been placed at service desks, and public seating options have been limited.